AlaSQL/alasql/README.md

-_AlaSQL is an open source project used on more than three million page views per month - and we appreciate any and all contributions we can get.
-[Please help out](https://github.com/agershun/alasql/labels/Please%20help%20out%21)._
+- _AlaSQL is an unfunded open source project installed 95k time each month.
+[Please donate your time](https://github.com/AlaSQL/alasql/issues?q=is%3Aopen+label%3A%22Help+wanted%22+label%3A%22Good+first+issue%22+sort%3Acreated-desc+).
+We appreciate any and all contributions we can get._

-_Have a question?
+- _Have a question?
 Ask on [Stack Overflow](http://stackoverflow.com/questions/ask?tags=AlaSQL) using the "alasql" tag._

+- _Wondering if you should upgrade to v2?
+You probably should, but check the two breaking changes [here](https://github.com/AlaSQL/alasql/releases/tag/v2.0.1)_

 [![CI-test](https://github.com/agershun/alasql/workflows/CI-test/badge.svg)](https://github.com/agershun/alasql/actions)